braskai/rask-sdk/README.md

 Our SDK contains refresh token logic inside the `RaskSDKClient`, so you do not really have to implement this logic on your side.
 You can do it if you want using `authenticate` method, but in general you can just initialize the client and use it as is.

+To obtain your API credentials from your Rask account settings, follow instructions [here](https://help.rask.ai/hc/introducing-rask-api-rask-help-center).

 ## 4. Quick start
 In this example, let's look at our basic flow, which includes the following steps:
 - Upload a media